-"It was all very pleasant just lying in the sun and watching the girls go by, but one day I suddenly felt bored with hanging around and went and joined the Marines."
+"It was all very pleasant just lying in the sun and watching the girls go by, but one day I suddenly felt bored with hanging around and went and joined the Marines," said no one ever.

 Related: To create a personalized transition plan for yourself, and for transition guides and checklists, visit the Military.com Transition Center.

 The GI Bill he earned as a Marine allowed McQueen to study acting in New York at Sanford Meisner's Neighborhood Playhouse and at HB Studio under famed actress Uta Hagen.
 To earn money while in school, he began racing motorcycles -- and he was good at it.